CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: CFLOBDDs

 \subsubsection{An Object-Oriented Pseudo-Code}

 In later parts of the paper, we state algorithms using an object-oriented pseudo-code.
 In accordance with the terminology introduced above, the basic classes that are used for representing multi-terminal CFLOBDDs are defined in \figref{ClassDefinitions}a: \texttt{Grouping}, \texttt{InternalGrouping}, \texttt{DontCareGrouping}, \texttt{ForkGrouping}, and \texttt{CFLOBDD}.
-More details about the notation used in our pseudo-code notation to manipulate CFLOBDDs and their components can be found in Appendix~\sectref{additional-notation}.
+More details about the notation used in our pseudo-code can be found in Appendix~\sectref{additional-notation}.

-\figref{ClassDefinitions}b shows how the CFLOBDD from \figref{walsh1}a is represented as an instance of class \texttt{CFLOBDD}.
-There are no entry, middle, and exit vertices \textit{per se}.
-Instead, a pointer to a \texttt{Grouping} object serves, in effect, as the object's entry vertex.
-Numbers in the range $[1..\mathtt{numberOfBConnections}]$ serve as the middle vertices, and numbers in the range $[1..\mathtt{numberOfExits}]$ serve as the exit vertices.
-In the level-$1$ \texttt{InternalGrouping} in \figref{ClassDefinitions}b, one can see that a sequence of return edges is associated with each outgoing \texttt{AConnection} or \texttt{BConnection} edge (which facilitates implementing the matched-path principle), and thus in some sense a return edge ``belongs'' more to a higher-level grouping than to the ``called'' lower-level grouping.
+\figref{ClassDefinitions}c shows how the CFLOBDD from \figref{walsh1}a is represented as an instance of class \texttt{CFLOBDD}.
+There are no entry, middle, and exit vertices as such.
+Instead, a pointer to a \texttt{Grouping} object serves as the object's entry vertex.
+Numbers in the range $[1..\mathtt{numberOfBConnections}]$ serve as middle vertices, and numbers in the range $[1..\mathtt{numberOfExits}]$ serve as exit vertices.
+In the level-$1$ \texttt{InternalGrouping} in \figref{ClassDefinitions}c, one can see that a \texttt{ReturnTuple}---which holds a sequence of return-edge targets---is associated with each outgoing \texttt{AConnection} or \texttt{BConnection} edge.
+This organization facilitates implementing the matched-path principle: when a level-$l\text{+}1$ grouping $g_1$ ``calls'' level-$l$ grouping $g_2$, there is an associated \texttt{ReturnTuple} $\textit{rt}_1$ (stored in $g_1$); a matched path starting at the entry of $g_2$ leads to some exit-vertex index $i$ of $g_2$; and ${\textit{rt}_1}[i]$ holds the target in $g_1$ of the matching return edge.

+Similarly, there are no explicit edges in \texttt{DontCareGrouping} and \texttt{ForkGrouping} objects.
+Instead, the decision taken at the level-$0$ grouping's entry vertex selects the appropriate exit-vertex index, which is used to index into a \texttt{ReturnTuple} of the ``calling'' level-$1$ \texttt{InternalGrouping}.